RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. Click **Window** \> **Preferences**.
 2. Expand **Rocket Software** and click **Enterprise Server**.
-3. Set the following options on this page to **Always** in order to enable the IDE to start or stop the associated server, and to enable dynamic debugging, for when it is not enabled in the server:
+3. Set the following options on this page to **Always** to enable the IDE to start or stop the associated server, and to enable dynamic debugging, for when it is not enabled in the server:

     - **Automatically start the associated server** - this ensures the IDE will start the server if it is not running when you execute the application.